rmbeddor14/BB-React/README.md

 # A Dating App for Surrogacy 💕🤱

 This repository contains the **code, notes, and a demo** from our November project, focused on creating a dating app for surrogacy connections.
-While we've since pivoted to a new direction, but we wanted to open-source this work to benefit the community.
+We've since pivoted to a new direction, but we wanted to open-source this work to benefit the community.

 ## 🎬 Demo
 🌐 **Live Swipe Action** (if it's still up and running):  https://bb-react-f3374.firebaseapp.com/swipe-profiles